U.S. Paralympic Gladiator Sean Boyle

 From your perspective, having gone through this, any tips for athletes for dealing with fear?

-Iron will gets you past what you have going on.
-Even lack of feel can be innate.
+An iron will gets you past what you have going on.
+Even a lack of feeling can be innate.
 In my case, my personal WILL was my driving force.

 What about the role of technology in your game?

 I wore the Storelli Head Guard even before my injury and have continued to wear it whenever I play.
 The way I see it if you can use protective gear to your advantage mentally, go for it, anything to give you an edge.
 The head guard gives me 'this will be okay' mental edge.
 Right now, I'm confident I can play without it, but I use it because 'why not' and I never want to have a concussion.

 Do your opponents pick on your weakness and strategize?